 I use a food processor to speed this up, but it’s fine to chop by hand too.

-Stir in the cornmeal, beef broth, crushed tomatoes, tomato paste, and molasses and bring to a boil.
+Add the cornmeal, beef broth, crushed tomatoes, tomato paste, and molasses.

 My Recipe Videos